-Macedonia: EBRD cancelled 65 million euros loan for HPP Boskov Most6.
-February 2017. / SEE Energy News
+Macedonia: EBRD cancelled 65 million euros loan for HPP Boskov Most, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) announced that it has cancelled a loan to Macedonian power utility ELEM worth 65 million euros intended for the construction of hydropower plant Boskov Most in Mavrovo national park.